-Showcasing the versatility of our Montepulciano.
-The fruit was handpicked on 12th April at the crack of dawn.
-We gave the must a few hours on skins before being pressed under inert gas.
-A short rest over 24 hours to settle, then racked for fermentation.
-The slow cool ferment took a couple of weeks to complete to dryness.
-The yeast was separated via a racking and then preparations commenced for bottling, this took place on August 1st.
+Showcasing the versatility of our Montepulciano, the fruit was hand picked on 29th March at the crack of dawn.
+Fruit was left to cold soak for 24 hours before being bagpressed.
+A short rest over 48 hours to settle, then racked for fermentation.
+The slow cool ferment took 3 weeks to complete to dryness.
+The yeast was separated via racking, with bottling taking place on June 20th.

 The Montepulciano vineyard is located on our Stonewell Estate.
 Fruit for the Rosé is from our second planting of this Italian indigenous variety.
 Trained onto single cordon wire, the canopies produced from the well-established bilateral cordons are managed using a VSP [vertical shoot positioning] trellising system.
 This variety is very fruitful and assists with growing intensely flavoured, yet balanced fruit.
 Bunch thinning is carried out twice post vérasion.
 The brown clay soils have shallow underlying sedimentary bedrock.